-The 2019-2020 academic year surveys revealed:
+The 2021-2022 academic year surveys revealed:

 - 100% of the students in 18 residential courses agreed that the course learning outcomes were accomplished by the semester's end.
-(CLO Surveys A-C) - 91% responded that their studies met their expectations and were challenging.
-96% indicated that their professors were either excellent or good and 100% would recommend Midwest University to potential students.
-(Exit Survey SA 200) - 91% of the alumni responding to the survey are working full time or part time in their major fields of study.
-100% indicated their faculty had been either excellent or good and 98% noted that their studies had positively impacted their careers.
-61 alumni have received an award or special recognition since graduation.
-83 have been published in books or journals.
-100% would recommend studying at Midwest University.
+(CLO Surveys A-C) - 92% responded that their studies met their expectations and were challenging.
+100% indicated that their professors were either excellent or good and 100% would recommend Midwest University to potential students.
+(Exit Survey SA 200) - 91% of 137 alumni responding to the survey work full time or part time in their major fields of study.
+100% of respondents indicate that Midwest education has been helpful (excellent or good) for their career development.
+60 alumni have received awards or special recognitions since their graduation.
+113 alumni have published their books or journals.
+All respondents recommended studying at Midwest University.
 (Survey SA 201R)

-RATE OF GRADUATION / RETENTION / PLACEMENT 2019-2020
+RATE OF GRADUATION / RETENTION / PLACEMENT 2021-2022

-Graduation Rate: Undergraduate: 43% Retention Rate: Undergraduate: 87%
+Graduation Rate: Undergraduate: 64% Retention Rate: Undergraduate: 51%

-Placement Rate: Undergraduate and Graduate: 93.5%
+Placement Rate: Undergraduate and Graduate: 97.7%